 Launch of a commercial pharmaceutical product and pharmaceutical development activities can be time consuming and costly.
 We expect to incur significant expenditures in connection with our ongoing activities including the commercial launch of DSUVIA in the United States and support for FDA regulatory review of the Zalviso NDA, once resubmitted.
-While we believe we have sufficient capital resources to continue planned operations through the third quarter of 2021, we will need additional capital to pursue full commercialization of DSUVIA and Zalviso, if approved.
+While we believe we have sufficient capital resources to continue planned operations for at least the next twelve months, we will need additional capital to pursue full commercialization of DSUVIA and Zalviso, if approved.